zvizvi/cssonly-docs/content/3.components/rating.md

 ---
-title: Rating
-description: 'Fully featured Rating component using CSS only, no JS at all'
-category: 'Components'
 codesandboxLinks: {
   initialValueSet: 'cssonly-rating-initial-value-set-mm25y',
   customIcons: 'cssonly-rating-custom-icons-nfnst',
   customIconsFontAwesome: 'cssonly-rating-custom-icons-fontawesome-rwivm',
   resetOption: 'cssonly-rating-reset-option-j8o6v'
 }
+---

+# Rating
+Fully featured Rating component using CSS only, no JS at all

 ---

 ## Example